lightning/bolts/02-peer-protocol.md

     - it receives an input that is malleable (P2SH/P2PKH)
   - if is the `opener`:
     - MUST fail the channel if:
-      - the total count of `input_info`s is greater than 16
-  - is is the `accepter`:
-    - MUST fail the channel if:
-      - the total count of `input_info`s is greater than 64
+      - the total count of `input_info`s is greater than 6

 ##### Rationale